rickiekarp/tree2yaml/README.md

 ### Available commands
 ```
 Usage of tree2yaml:
-  -enableMetadata
-    	generates metadata of the generated filelist
-  -eventFilelistOwner string
+  -eventFileCategory int
-    	owner of the filelist event entry (default "default")
+    	category of the file
   -eventsEnabled
     	whether to send file events
   -filterByDate string